tubearchivist/tubearchivist/docs/Settings.md

 This will write or overwrite all thumbnails in the media file using the downloaded thumbnail.
 This is only necessary if you didn't download the files with the option *Embed Thumbnail* enabled or want to make sure all media files get the newest thumbnail.
 Follow the docker-compose logs to monitor progress.

 ## Backup Database
 This will backup your metadata into a zip file.
-The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files plus a complete export of the index in a set of conventional **json** files.
+The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files.

 BE AWARE: This will **not** backup any media files, just the metadata from the Elasticsearch.